-The 'GLOBAL INSTITUTIONAL & PROFESSIONAL SERVICES' segment includes services provided to institutional clients.
-This segment includes custodian bank and fund domiciliation and administration activities, paying agent activities, central securities depository Clearstream / Euroclear, as well as intermediation and portfolio management services for InsingerGilissen Bankers N.V. and KBL epb institutional clients.

-The 'OWN ACCOUNT & GROUP ITEMS ACTIVITIES' segment includes support activity provided by KBL epb to the network of subsidiaries, acting in its capacity as parent company, and all other elements not directly linked to the previous two segments, including reallocation of excess equity, net of the cost of financing of the holdings, and extraordinary elements not directly linked to other business segments.
-"Own Account" includes activities such as bullions, bond and structured products own account, ALM free capital portfolio revenues, etc. (not directly private client-related).
+- The 'PRIVATE BANKING' segment includes the wealth management activities provided to KBL epb private clients. - The 'GLOBAL INSTITUTIONAL & PROFESSIONAL SERVICES' segment includes services provided to institutional clients.
+This segment includes custodian bank and fund domiciliation and administration activities, paying agent activities, central securities depository Clearstream / Euroclear activities, as well as intermediation and portfolio management services for KBL epb institutional clients. - The 'OWN ACCOUNT & GROUP ITEMS' segment includes support activity provided by KBL epb to the network of subsidiaries, acting in its capacity as parent company, all other elements not directly linked to the previous two segments, and extraordinary elements not directly linked to other business segments.
+'Own Account' includes activities such as bullions, bond and structured products own account, ALM free capital portfolio revenues,... (not directly private client-related).